evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 ## Interior

 The Acura ZDX Type S boasts a driver-centric interior, enhancing the cockpit feel with high-quality materials in several areas instead of hard plastic.
-It also includes a traditional center console that separates the driver and passenger, providing convenient storage and functionality.
+A standout feature is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
 You can choose between several interior designs.

 ### Seats